koculu/ZoneTree/README.md

 # ZoneTree
-ZoneTree is a persistent, high-performance and transactional key-value database for .NET.
+ZoneTree is a persistent, high-performance, transactional, and ACID key-value database for .NET.
 It can operate in memory or on disk.
 (Optimized for SSDs)

 [![Download](https://img.shields.io/badge/download-ZoneTree-blue)](https://www.nuget.org/packages/ZoneTree/)

-ZoneTree is a fast and high-performance LSM Tree for .NET.
+ZoneTree is a lightweight, transactional and high-performance LSM Tree for .NET.

 LSM Tree (Log-structured merge-tree) is the most popular data structure and it is being used by many popular databases internally.